-PERSONAL RELATIONSHIPS BETWEEN PARTICIPANTS
+PARTICIPANTS PERSONAL RELATIONSHIPS

 In order to ensure that each Veterans Treatment Court Participant has the optimal opportunity to succeed, each participant's primary focus shall be on his/her recovery.
 Support, particularly support from other Veterans Treatment Court participants, is a vital component of recovery.
-However, personal relationships that go beyond support of recovery, such as dating and/or sexual relationships, are prohibited.
-This also includes all other Specialty Court participants.
+However, personal relationships that go beyond support of recovery, such as dating and/or sexual relationships, are strongly discouraged.
+This also includes such relationships between participants and participants of other Specialty Court participants.
 If there is in fact a relationship that's not going to change, specific guidelines will be discussed between the Specialty Court Teams.